UW-WMW/QSYS-Launcher/README.md

 Zach Lisko (mckay115).

-His QSC-QSYS Launcher was the first tool I used.
+His [QSC-QSYS Launcher](https://github.com/mckay115/QSC-QSYS-Launcher) was the first tool I used. was the first tool I used.

 At first I wanted to make a fork to improve it a bit, but then I realised that the "PySimpleGUI" library